jetify-com/typeid/README.md

   └──┘ └────────────────────────┘
   type    uuid suffix (base32)
 ```

+A [formal specification](./spec.md) defines the encoding in more detail.

 ## Benefits
 + **Type-safe:** you can't accidentally use a `user` ID where a `post` ID is expected.
 When debugging, you can